Small mass limit of expected signature for physical Brownian motion: Introduction

 \section{Introduction}

-This paper is devoted to the singular limit analysis of a general family of tensor-valued SDE (stochastic differential equations) models, primarily motivated by and encompassing \emph{physical Brownian motion} modelling the behaviour of an object subject to random impulses.
-The classical model of physical Brownian motion describes the dynamics of a Brownian particle subject to friction and external magnetic field.
-It has been studied in the seminal work \cite{ou} by Ornstein--Uhlenbeck back in 1930.
-Apart from its natural relevance to physicists, physical Brownian motion has also brought about considerable mathematical interests.
-Noticeably, a well-known approach to realise the standard Wiener process is to take the \emph{small mass limit} (\emph{a.k.a.} zero-mass limit or massless limit) of the physical Brownian motion.
-One may scale the differential equations for physical Brownian motion by the mass $m$ of the particle, and then send $m \to 0^+$, to obtain the almost sure uniform convergence in distribution to the ``mathematical'' Brownian motion.
+This paper is devoted to the singular limit analysis of a general family of stochastic differential equations (SDE) models, motivated by and encompassing the \emph{physical Brownian motion} that models the behaviour of objects subject to random impulses.
+The classical model of physical Brownian motion, first studied in the seminal work \cite{ou} by Ornstein--Uhlenbeck (1930), describes the dynamics of a Brownian particle experiencing friction.
+Apart from its significance in physics, physical Brownian motion has also brought about considerable mathematical interests: a well-known approach to realise the standard Wiener process is to take its \emph{small mass limit} (\emph{a.k.a.} zero-mass limit or massless limit).
+One may scale the SDE for physical Brownian motion by the mass $m$ of the particle, and then send $m \to 0^+$, to obtain the almost sure uniform convergence in distribution to the ``mathematical'' Brownian motion.